IMAGINING THANKSGIVING IN A TUSCAN VINEYARD

 At least they will be helpful to someone.

 You know; I’m still thankful.
-I’m sure God is going to work all of this out in a beautiful way that everyone will relate to.
+I’m sure God is going to work all of this out in a beautiful way.

 I’ll catch you afterwards and we will talk!